delfick/strcs/docs/strcs/features/creators.rst

    @creator(T)
    def creator(value: object, want: strcs.Type[T], /, meta_arg: U, meta_arg2: Z, ...) -> strcs.ConvertResponse:
        """
-       The positional only slash means that val and want aren't taken from possible names from the meta
+       The positional only slash means that value and want aren't taken from possible names from the meta
        """
        ...